michaelnmmeyer/bayes_fss/README.md

 ## Purpose

-This is a small tool for performing feature subset selection so as to improve the performance of a Naive Bayes classifier.
+This is a small tool for selecting features subsets so as to improve the performance of a Naive Bayes classifier.
 Given a dataset, it evaluates several features subsets in turn and outputs an optimal one.
 It can also learn dependencies between features, which helps to improve performance.

 In short: